 Get Defensive When Changes In Behavior Are Brought Up

-People who relapse will exhibit behavior changes.
+People who relapse will exhibit behavior changes and signs of a relapse.
 These changes will probably be noticed by their family members and friends.
 However, if the family member and friend brings it up, then the person may get defensive.
 They may deny that they have changed.
 They may also try to hide the fact that they have started using drugs or alcohol again.

 The self righteousness and denial is used to hide the fact that one is doing drugs or alcohol.
 Furthermore, people may begin neglecting their physical, spiritual and mental health if they are doing drugs and alcohol.